alfred-cueva/TIA-Network/README.md

 # TIA-Network
-Term Project of Reinforcement Learnign and Data Science from Prof. Min-hwan Oh, taken on Spring of 2023.
+Term Project of Reinforcement Learning and Data Science Graduate Class from Prof. Min-hwan Oh, taken on Spring of 2023.